xibosignage/xibo-manual/source/en/scheduling_events.md

 - **Campaign/Layout** - select designed Layouts and Campaigns.
 - **Overlay Layout** - select a specifically designed Layout to schedule as an [Overlay Layout](layouts_overlay.html).
-- **Interrupt Layout** - select a Layout to play for a specified **Share of Voice** to interrupt your usual schedule.
-(Available only in the CMS from v2.2.0, coming soon to Android Players.
-We are currently working to bring this feature to all Players!)
+- **Interrupt Layout** - select a Layout to play for a specified **Share of Voice** to interrupt your usual schedule. (**Please note:** This feature is currently supported by the Android Player only from v2 R204.
+We are working on bringing this feature to all Players.)
 - **Command** -  select from a predefined command.

 {tip}